eclipse-sumo/sumo/docs/web/docs/Libsumo.md

 The binary windows release already contains the readily compiled libsumo for C++ and Java.
 For Python you can install it via `pip install libsumo`.
+For C# the generated source files are provided.
 Only if your platform or language is not supported follow the steps below.

 It currently requires cmake and swig being installed together with the